Sequencing and Creating a Cropped Plate Remnant

 This has a possible disadvantage.
 If the plate isn't sufficiently secured, the small movements caused by cutting or drilling can cumulatively cause the reference coordinate for the later processes on a part to be displaced beyond our acceptable level of tolerance from where the coordinate was for the earlier processes on the part, leading to deformed parts.
 This is often less of a problem when less drilling is required.

-26Click on the Analysis Button on the sidebar, to find the following results.
+27Click on the Analysis Button on the sidebar, to find the following (or similar) results.

 Note the reduction in Toolchanging time by not limiting the operation to Part by Part cutting.